awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 You can configure the containers in your tasks to send log information to CloudWatch Logs\.
 If you are using the Fargate launch type for your tasks, this allows you to view the logs from your containers\.
 If you are using the EC2 launch type, this enables you to view different logs from your containers in one convenient location, and it prevents your container logs from taking up disk space on your container instances\.
 This topic helps you get started using the `awslogs` log driver in your task definitions\.

+**Note**
+The type of information that is logged by your task's containers depends mostly on their `ENTRYPOINT` command\.
+By default, the logs that are captured show the command output that you would normally see in an interactive terminal if you ran the container locally, which are the `STDOUT` and `STDERR` I/O streams\.
+The `awslogs` log driver simply passes these logs from Docker to CloudWatch\.
+For more information on how Docker logs are processed, including alternative ways to capture different file data or streams, see [View logs for a container or service](https://docs.docker.com/config/containers/logging/) in the Docker documentation\.

 To send system logs from your Amazon ECS container instances to CloudWatch Logs, see [Using CloudWatch Logs with Container Instances](using_cloudwatch_logs.md)\.
 For more information about CloudWatch Logs, see [Monitoring Log Files](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.

 **Topics**